AI Use Cases/Financial Services

 The AI Solution

-Revenue Institute builds a Financial Services-native L1 automation layer that ingests tickets from your existing helpdesk, integrates with FIS, Temenos, nCino, and Salesforce Financial Services Cloud to validate requests against your role-based access control (RBAC) matrix, and automatically resolves 35-50% of L1 volume without human touch.
+Revenue Institute builds a Financial Services-native L1 automation layer that ingests tickets from your existing helpdesk, integrates with FIS, Temenos, nCino, and Salesforce Financial Services Cloud to validate requests against your role-based access control (RBAC) matrix, and resolves L1 tickets without human touch - the working target is 35-50% of volume.
 The AI engine learns your institution's legitimate access patterns - which loan officers need Bloomberg Terminal access within 2 hours of hire, which compliance analysts need OFAC screening tool access - and distinguishes routine requests from policy violations or social engineering attempts.
 It enriches every ticket with regulatory metadata: flagging requests that touch GLBA-protected data, cross-referencing against BSA/AML watch lists, and logging all actions against your SOX 404 audit trail.

 Automated Workflow Execution

 For IT & Cybersecurity teams, the workflow shifts from triage-first to exception-first.
-Tier 1 staff no longer manually categorize 400 weekly tickets; the AI routes 140-180 tickets directly to automated fulfillment (password resets, mailbox provisioning, VPN access) with human review only for flagged exceptions.
+Take a queue of 400 weekly tickets: instead of Tier 1 staff categorizing each one by hand, the AI routes the routine third to half - password resets, mailbox provisioning, VPN access - straight to automated fulfillment, with human review only for flagged exceptions.
 A security analyst reviewing access requests now sees a pre-scored risk assessment - "High: Requesting access to deposit operations system outside normal job function" - rather than a plain-text ticket.
 IT managers gain real-time visibility into which tickets represent control gaps, which systems have the highest failure rates, and which teams are creating repeat requests that signal process design failures.

 A Systems-Level Fix